dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 In addition to conversions between strings, runes, and bytes, it’s often necessary to convert between numeric values and their string representations.
 This is done with functions from the `strconv` package.

-To convert an integer to a string, one option is to use `fmt.Sprintf`; another is to use the func- tion `strconv.Itoa` ("integer to ASCII"):
+To convert an integer to a string, one option is to use `fmt.Sprintf`; another is to use the function `strconv.Itoa` ("integer to ASCII"):
 ```go
   x := 123
   y := fmt.Sprintf("%d", x)